Стратегии на образователната и научната политика

 The organization of game activities of students with SEN is a simulation of future life situations, gaining experience, obtaining more and more information, which will ultimately be necessary in the future.
 If we gradually complicate the conditions of the game, introduce new actors, expand the information space by increasing the number of concepts necessary for the game, then this will certainly stimulate the development of intelligence.
 Knowledge of surrounding subjects, concepts, situations, purposeful preparation of children to master the volume of basic education should be embedded in the conditions of the game.
 The second, no less important condition is the constant "immersion" of the child in new informational situations.
 Even when the child does not directly participate in the game, he receives certain information (Bondar 2006; Lyashenko 2008).

-The corrective and developmental program for children with special educational needs includes three stages: a friendly psychological microclimate; implementation of directions of psychocorrective inuences; independence, which are closely intertwined.
+The corrective and developmental program for children with special educational needs includes three stages: a friendly psychological microclimate; implementation of directions of psychocorrective influences; independence, which are closely intertwined.
 The main goal facing the teacher, psychologist, and parents of a child with special educational needs is his socialization, independence, and development of adaptation skills in society.
 Game activities with a student with SEN can be carried out both individually (correcting memory, thinking, speech) and in groups, aimed at the child's socialization.

-One of the conditions for organizing an educational environment for children with special needs is the active communicative activity of students who have diculties in mental development.
+One of the conditions for organizing an educational environment for children with special needs is the active communicative activity of students who have difficulties in mental development.
 To improve the quality of education and mental development of students with SEN, it is necessary to form communicative competence, the organic structural component of which is speech skills.
 They do not arise without efforts, but are formed in the process of a long and complex communicative activity.
 Like any other competence, it cannot be formed outside of activity.
 The basis of its formation is the experience of children's communication.

 The author's method of forming the communication skills of 3rd grade students, in particular the student Awith SEN, provided for various forms and methods of learning, both traditional and innovative (project activities, competitions, dramatization, discussion, public performances, didactic games, etc.).
 It is also necessary to create conditions when schoolchildren express their point of view and understand the studied material.
 It is advisable to form in students the rules of communicative norms within which communicative activity takes place.
 Analyzing various approaches to the problem of organizing an inclusive educational environment, we came to the conclusion that academic success represents an integration of subjective (level of educational motivation, sociometric status of a child with SEN in the group, level of self-esteem of students, level of anxiety) and objective (success with educational subject; emotional attitude to the surrounding world, personal achievements of students in mastering the learning content) indicators, etc. Group interaction of students involved the formation of groups of permanent and nonpermanent composition; the application of special tasks of a problem-searching, creative nature, related to the actualization of students' experience of interacting with each other; inclusion in the structure of the lesson of special techniques aimed at creating a favorable emotional atmosphere; an integrated approach to learning; use of the latest teaching methods; the presence of a “strong student” in the group; creating a communicatively rich environment; permanent communicative activity.
-According to the results of the author's methodology implementation, it was established that only the purposeful and systematic work of a teacher's assistant, class teacher, parents, a practical psychologist, a social pedagogue, a librarian, and other pedagogical workers can lead to the creation of an effective educational inclusive environment that will ensure the formation of communicative knowledge necessary for successful socialization, abilities and skills, otherwise, under the conditions of distance learning, the student's communicative activity with SEN significantly decreases, therefore, under such conditions, it is necessary to establish oine training at the student's home.
+According to the results of the author's methodology implementation, it was established that only the purposeful and systematic work of a teacher's assistant, class teacher, parents, a practical psychologist, a social pedagogue, a librarian, and other pedagogical workers can lead to the creation of an effective educational inclusive environment that will ensure the formation of communicative knowledge necessary for successful socialization, abilities and skills, otherwise, under the conditions of distance learning, the student's communicative activity with SEN significantly decreases, therefore, under such conditions, it is necessary to establish offline training at the student's home.
 The process of forming communication skills in students with special needs under the conditions of quarantine restrictions and online learning will proceed effectively if group work is established (if possible) in the process of learning in the classroom and dosed help is provided to the student with special needs in a proper manner.

 Conclusions

 Every school, according to its philosophy, should be inclusive.
 Such a philosophy suggests the readiness of the educational institution to accept every child with special needs at any time, the desire to create the most favorable educational environment for him, which will serve to develop his potential.
-The creation of conditions for the full-edged upbringing and education of children with special needs, adequate to their state of health.
+The creation of conditions for the full-fledged upbringing and education of children with special needs, adequate to their state of health.
 This is defined as a priority of the social and educational policy of Ukraine.
 Inclusive education emphasizes the personalization of the learning process, the development of an individual educational program.

 Inclusive education is a long-term strategy, which is considered not as a local area of work, but as a systemic approach in organizing the activities of the general education system in all directions as a result.
 It applies to all subjects of the educational process: children with special educational needs and their parents, teachers and other specialists in the educational space, administration, structures of additional education, etc. Therefore, the activities of a general educational institution should be aimed not only at creating special conditions for the education and upbringing of a child with SEN, but also at ensuring the interaction of understanding both among teachers (specialists in the field of correctional and general pedagogy) and among students with SEN and their healthy peers etc.